Narratore/ansible-ubuntu-desktop/README.md

 This repository contains documentation and ansible playbooks to automatically install all the programs I use at work and home.
-Most programs I use are open source, they are included in the official repositories of Ubuntu, in this case for Ubuntu 18.04 (bionic), I also requiere other programs wich are not open source, at least they are freely available.
+Most programs I use are open source, they are included in the official repositories of Ubuntu, in this case for Ubuntu 20.04 (focal), I also requiere other programs wich are not open source, at least they are freely available.

 ### Objetives